tmswfrk/bicycle-water-cooler/content/blog/20200712_Traveling_with_Bike_Part_01.md

 date: 2020-07-12T12:16:50-07:00
 subtitle: "The most common way I travel to do epic rides on my bike"
 description: "Driving somewhere new to ride your bike can be incredibly rewarding.
 And packing your bike into a car with all your supplies doesn't have to be a chore."
-featured: "2020/07/stuffincar.jpg"
+image: "/img/2020/07/stuffincar.jpg"
-featuredalt: "Packed up Ford Escape with two bikes and other luggage before a cycling adventure to San Diego, California.
+imagealt: "Packed up Ford Escape with two bikes and other luggage before a cycling adventure to San Diego, California.
 Image contains: bicycles, Ford Escape, SUV, bags, backpacks, souvenirs"
-categories: ["Travel", "Mechanical Knowledge"]
+categories: ["Travel"]
-tags: ["Car Travel", "California Travel", "Multiple Bikes"]
+tags: ["Car Travel"]
 keywords: ["traveling with your bike", "put bike in car", "skewers versus thru axles", "different kinds of bike racks for your car"]
 draft: false
 ---